Beware the recent past: a bias in spectral energy distribution modelling due to bursty star formation: Introduction

 \section{Introduction}

 Star formation rates (SFRs) and star formation histories (SFHs) are both of great importance to our understanding of galaxies.
 SFRs are critical since (along with their stellar mass) they enable us to put galaxies in their contemporary context relative to the evolving SFR--stellar mass relation \citep[e.g.][]{Noeske2007}.
 SFHs encode the build-up of stellar mass in the Universe \citep{Dye2008}, potentially yielding insight into the physical processes that drive galaxy evolution \citep[e.g.][]{Madau1996,Behroozi2013,Wang2022}.
-SFRs and other galaxy properties are typically inferred for high-redshift galaxies by fitting a model spectral energy distribution (SED) to the available data, using whatever photometry is available.
+SFRs and other galaxy properties can be inferred for high-redshift galaxies by fitting a model spectral energy distribution (SED) to available data, which can include spectroscopy as well as photometry.
 There are many freely-available SED fitting codes able to do this \citep[as discussed by e.g.][]{Walcher2011,Conroy2013,Baes2019}.

 SED models frequently differ in their approach and assumptions in important ways which potentially impact the fidelity of inferred galaxy properties (\citealt{Hunt2019}, \citealt{Pacifici2023}).
 For example, they may employ different stellar population synthesis models (e.g. \citealt{Bruzual2003}, \citealt{Maraston2005}, \citealt{Conroy2009}; see also \citealt{Baldwin2018}), initial mass functions (IMFs; e.g. \citealt{Salpeter1955}, \citealt{Kroupa2001}, \citealt{Chabrier2003}; see also \citealt{Kroupa2019}), dust models (e.g. \citealt{Calzetti1997}, \citealt{Charlot2000}, \citealt{Draine2007b}, \citealt{daCunha2008}) and SFH forms.
 These can be parametric or non-parametric; while the former typically use one of many simple functional forms to represent the SFH \citep[e.g.][]{Behroozi2013,Simha2014,Carnall2019}, the latter can be implemented e.g. by partitioning the history into time bins and allocating stellar mass to each bin from a chosen prior distribution as the observations allow (e.g. \citealt{Leja2019}).